 Well we have had a busy month and have again been exploring our new home!
 We were also able to take a short break in another Australian city – Melbourne – just after New Year.
 We had an amazing day travelling along the Great Ocean Road and seeing the Twelve Apostles and wild koala for the first time!
 I also loved Melbourne though I am going later in the year to test it out in winter!

 We have also spent a weekend at South Bank in the city.
 What a wonderful place it is – it has a great atmosphere and everyone was relaxed and just having a great time.
 There will be a post coming about that soon!
 We stayed in a great hotel called the Mantra very close to South Bank and you can book this hotel or others here!
-I will be reviewing our stay at the Mantra soon.

 This month on the blog I have published posts about The Lone Pine Koala Sanctuary as well as 2 posts centred around our previous (short but sweet) home in Queensland – Mackay!